America's safety net at risk from Trump's budget ax

-President Trump's budget ax is likely to hit an array of federal safety net programs.
+That's the theme of President Trump's budget, which takes an ax to an array of federal safety net programs.

+Set to be unveiled Tuesday, the Trump administration's budget is cutting hundreds of billions of dollars from programs such as Medicaid, food stamps and disability insurance.
+Instead, officials are stressing that Americans have to find jobs to support themselves.

+"If you are on food stamps and you are able-bodied, we need you to go to work," White House Budget Director Mick Mulvaney said to reporters Monday.
+"If you are on disability insurance and you're not supposed to be, if you are not truly disabled, we need you to go back to work."

 Trump officials revealed an outline of their budget plan -- known as a "skinny" budget -- in March.
 That outline showed multiple aid programs, including rental and heating assistance, Meals on Wheels and legal aid, coming under the knife.